katylikeskats/Grade-12-Computer-Science-Projects/README.md

 # Grade-12-Computer-Science-Projects

-Repository to store all projects from Grade 12 Computer Science
+Repository to store projects from Grade 12 Computer Science